-If you're looking for Subversion SVN Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research, average salary for Subversion SVN ranges from approximately $65,368 pa.
-So, You still have opportunity to move ahead in your career in Subversion SVN.
-Mindmajix offers Advanced Tableau Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Subversion SVN Developer.
+If you're looking for Subversion SVN Interview Questions for Experienced or Freshers, you are in right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, the average salary for Subversion SVN ranges from approximately $65,368 pa.
+So, You still have the opportunity to move ahead in your career in Subversion SVN.
+Mindmajix offers Advanced SVN Interview Questions 2021 that help you in cracking your interview & acquire a dream career as Subversion SVN Developer.

 |There is no support to the commits||SVN largely supports the same|

 |The creation of folders is not allowed everywhere||The same is allowed everywhere and the users have no reasons to worry|

 |It cannot handle multiple projects||If the projects are within the same repository, they can easily be managed|

 |Less preferred for handling bulk files||It can easily handle bulk files|